stefankochev/argo-gitops/README.md

 kubectl create ns staging
 ```

+## Modify the pipeline to be a pull-based gitops pipeline

 Apply the ArgoCD project and the ArgoCD application for the staging environment:
 ```
 kubectl apply -f argo-cd-project.yaml